Rubix98/algodebug/README.md

 # AlgoDebug

+For working version check `stable` branch

-picking variables not working yet rest should be mostly working
+picking variables and adding new converters not working yet
+rest should be mostly working

 ## Frontend